-Summer is in full swing, but there are plans in the works for us all as we look forward to the new school year.
+Summer is winding down, and every teacher has plans in the works as they look forward to the new school year.
 Whether you work in a public school, private school, or a child care facility, it’s time to make some plans to get your classrooms ready!

-While we focus on the all-important interpersonal interactions that build relationships with our children, we need to think carefully and intentionally about how the classroom set up allows us the time to interact.
-We need to plan our days so that our kids have consistency, know the routine, and find themselves exploring with their natural curiosity with their teacher as a partner in their developmental journey.
+While we focus on the all-important interpersonal interactions that build relationships with our children, we need to think carefully and intentionally about how the classroom setup allows us the time to interact.
+We need to plan our days so that our kids have consistency, know the routine, and feel free to explore their curiosities.

 Let’s take a look at a few things to consider.
 Remember, your classroom sends a message to children.